potatosalad9/potatosalad9/README.md

 - 👋 Hi, I’m @potatosalad9
 - 👀 I’m interested in learning python
-- 🌱 I’m currently a studying for my IGCSE
+- 🌱 I’m currently studying for my IGCSE
+- Based in Thailand

 <!---
 potatosalad9/potatosalad9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.